lemlac/pylem/docs/reference.md

 x  # Value: 1
 ```

-Safety pointers use a None-able type `ptr?`/.
+Safety pointers use a None-able type `ptr?`.
 If a pointer can't be guaranteed to not be NULL, then it must use a safety pointer type.
 Checking for `None` before dereferencing will coerce it to a raw pointer that can be dereferenced safely.
 Otherwise, dereferencing it might raise an error at run-time.

 ```py
 def check_ptr(p: ptr[int]?):